baez/baez/README.md

 - 👋 Hi, I’m @baez
-- 👀 I’m interested in compilers and programming languages
+- 👀 I’m interested in compilers, design patterns and new programming languages even the ones that are model based
-- 🌱 Learning at least one new thing each day
+- 🌱 learning and having fun
-- 💞️ I’m looking to collaborate on software architecture
+- 💞️ I’m always curious and eager to collaborate on software architecture
 - 📫 How to reach me: here on gitHub

 <!---